“Ngikhona!” I cried out again.

 In Zulu, the native tongue of large swaths of Southern Africa, it’s the customary response to the greeting phrase Sawubona.

 It means I am here.

+“Ngikhona!”
+I howled, trying to match the roar of the falls.
 I had to let Africa know that I had come.
-That I had done what I could, and that I was ready to let go.
+That I had done what I could, and that now it was time for me to go.

 A light breeze pried the curtain of clouds open.
 A ray of sunlight seeped through.
 And everyone gasped as the slightest impression of a rainbow took shape across the gorge.

 “Sawubona,” -I see you- I heard her whisper in colours.
 Africa had seen me, after all.